osiris-x11/phalanxlinq/INSTALL.md

 # Phalanx Linq Installation

-Phalanx Linq is cross platform and runs on Linux, Mac OSX, Solaris, *BSD, and Windows.
+Phalanx Linq is Django application which is cross platform and runs on Linux, Mac OSX, Solaris, *BSD, and Windows.

+The steps below describe how to install on a clean Ubuntu Virtual Machine (12.04) from Azure.

 ## Install Dependancies